 From Havelock Island – The distance from Havelock Island to the museum is approximately 65km and takes both sea and road to reach.
 Situated in the Haddo area of Port Blair it takes close to 3 hours to reach.
 A government-run ferry from Havelock to Port Blair takes 2.5 hours to reach Port Blair which is scheduled twice a day.

-For the best experience of the place and to enjoy a hassle free trip, you can also book a holiday package of Andaman Island which is inclusive of Samudrika Marine Museum.
+For the best experience of the place and to enjoy a hassle free trip, you can also check our Andaman Holiday Packages which is inclusive of Samudrika Marine Museum.

 1. Places to visit near Samudrika Marine Museum